Thistletown Collegiate Institute: Campus

-Thistletown Collegiate is a white-bricked, two-story 167273 sqft secondary school on a 14.5 acre campus.
+Thistletown Collegiate is a white-bricked, two-story 167273 sqft secondary school on a 14.5-acre campus.
 The main entrance is located on the second level.

 Athletics

 In 2009, Thistletown C.I. started its football program up with a very successful season.
 They were crowned champions in 2015, primarily due to not letting a single touchdown occur.
 They won for a consecutive time in 2016.

-In 2005 Thistletown C.I.'s varsity hockey team won the city championship and the year before they went undefeated all season.
+In 2005, Thistletown C.I.'s varsity hockey team won the city championship and the year before they went undefeated all season.

 Athletic triumphs include the Etobicoke senior football championship, earned in 1969 by defeating the Etobicoke H.S.
-Rams, led by John Villiers, Al Thomas, John Griffin.
-The senior basketball team reached the T.D.I.A.A. finals (consisting of all the outlying boroughs of the metropolitan area in those days, including Etobicoke, Scarborough, North York, East York, and York) in 1972 and 1975, only to suffer defeat at the hands of the George Harvey Hawks.
+Rams.
+The senior basketball team reached the T.D.I.A.A. finals, consisting of all the outer boroughs of Metropolitan Toronto (Etobicoke, Scarborough, North York, East York, and York) in 1972 and 1975, only to suffer defeat at the hands of the George Harvey Hawks.
 The senior boys soccer team won the inaugural OFSAA championship in 1969, their only ever provincial championship win in soccer.
-Prominent contributors from that era include Edgar Jaunzarins, Steve and Ross Quakenbush, Trevor Bennett, and Ken King.